LGDnov/CycleGAN/README.md

 --workers : this is the number of sub-processes used for data loading
 ```

+These parameters are set in the `config_ab.txt` file.

 ## Results

-The results of the CycleGAN training process can be found in the `results/` directory.
-This directory contains two subdirectories, `A2B/` and `B2A/`, that contain the generated images from each domain.
+The results of the CycleGAN training process can be found in the `images/` directory.
+This directory will contain images obtained during network training.

 ## Acknowledgments

 This implementation of CycleGAN is based on the work by [Jun-Yan Zhu et al.](https://arxiv.org/abs/1703.10593).
-This repository is maintained by [@username](https://github.com/username).
+This repository is maintained by [@LGDnov](https://github.com/LGDnov).

+MIT License

+Copyright (c) [2020] [Cycle Gan]

+Permission is hereby granted, free of charge, to any person obtaining a copy
+of this software and associated documentation files (the "Software"), to deal
+in the Software without restriction, including without limitation the rights
+to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+copies of the Software, and to permit persons to whom the Software is
+furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all
+copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+SOFTWARE.